-1. Written reviews of plays and musicals analyzing all movement aspects of the live theater production.2.
-Skills demonstration of proficiency in all movement forms explored including stage combat, dance, and movement improvisations at an introductory level.
+1. Written reviews of plays and musicals analyzing all movement aspects of the live theater production.
+2. Homework assignments, discussions, and reports.
+3. Skills demonstration of proficiency in all movement forms explored including stage combat, dance, and movement improvisations at a beginning level.